coq-community/coq-plugin-template/README.md

 - you should run `make -f Makefile.dune voboot]`
 - you should call Coq's configure with the a correct install path

-this will be also greatly improved in the future.
+this will be improved soon so things work out of the box.

 ## Caveats

 - Coq's linker cannot track dependencies properly, thus YMMV when linking against 3rd party libs, see [Coq's issue](https://github.com/coq/coq/issues/7698)
-- coqdep emits some warnings that should be hard failures, treat them as such.
+- `coqdep` emits some warnings that should be hard failures, we recommend you treat them as such.